Our goal: Double UC Berkeley's existing student housing.

 - 2200 Bancroft (750 - 800 beds) - conceptual planning

-Because the six projects currently in development achieve only half of our housing goal, additional sites have been identified and will subsequently be developed.
+Because the six projects currently in development achieve less than half of our housing goal, additional housing sites have been identified and will subsequently be developed.

 However, these additional sites are more challenging, more difficult, and more costly to develop: